Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Apparatus

-where $\theta_0$ is the pitch angle at the lowest-field point, where the field is $B_0$, and $B_{\rm max}$ is the smaller of the maximum field values on either side of $B_0$.
+where $\theta_0$ is the pitch angle at $B_0$, the lowest-field point, and $B_{\rm max}$ is the smaller of the maximum field values on either side of $B_0$.
 Pitch angle is defined as the angle between the electron's momentum and the local field direction.

-The cyclotron radiation produced by electrons propagates along the waveguide axis toward the detection system.
-Because the trapped electrons undergo axial motion, their cyclotron radiation is Doppler-shifted at twice the axial frequency.
+Cyclotron radiation propagates along the waveguide axis toward the detection system.
+Because the trapped electrons undergo axial motion, their cyclotron radiation is Doppler-shifted at twice the axial frequency $f_a$.
 The maximum Doppler shift is proportional to the electron's axial velocity as it passes through the trap minimum.
 The resulting frequency modulation creates sidebands to the mean cyclotron frequency (termed the `carrier').
-The modulation index $h$ is defined as the ratio of the peak shift in carrier frequency to the modulation (here, axial) frequency.
+The modulation index $h$ is the ratio of the peak shift in carrier frequency to the modulation (here, axial) frequency:

+where $\beta c$ is the electron's speed and $v_\phi$ is the phase velocity in the waveguide.
+There is also a frequency shift associated with the magnetic field variation along the electron's trajectory, but it is much smaller and neglected here.
 For large $h$, sidebands proliferate and the carrier becomes too weak to be detected~\cite{Esfahani:2019mpr}.
 Our noise threshold for detecting the carrier corresponds approximately to $h\le1$.
-In magnetic traps this condition translates directly to a pitch-angle limitation, and, equivalently, a limitation on the axial amplitude, which dictates short traps.
-To increase statistics, several short traps are spaced along the cell within the most uniform region of the background field.
+In magnetic traps this condition translates directly to a lower limit on the axial frequency, which dictates short traps.
+For a given value of $h$, the magnetic field at the turning point is:

+To increase statistics, several short traps are spaced along the cell in the most uniform region of the background field.

 Data were taken in two trap configurations.
+A shallow double trap was used to demonstrate the high resolution capability of the CRES technique; this trap is shown in \autoref{fig:quadtrapcoils}(b).
 A deep `quad' trap with the magnetic field shown in \autoref{fig:quadtrapcoils}(a)

+was used to maximize the number of trapped electrons and to increase effective volume $V_{\rm eff}$ in this small apparatus.
+For a single trap,

+where $r_{\rm max}$ is the waveguide radius, $z_{\rm min}$ is the location of the trap minimum, and $a_{\rm m}$ is the axial distance between fields $B_0$ and $B_{\rm m}$. \autoref{fig:quadtrapcoils}(a) illustrates the defined fields for trap 4, with $B_{\rm m}$ shown for $h=1$ at 1-mm displacement from the axis.